Seahawks vs. 49ers prediction, odds, time, spread: NFL Week 18 Saturday picks by proven model

 The top seed in the NFC will be up for grabs when the Seattle Seahawks battle the San Francisco 49ers in a key NFC West matchup on Saturday night.
 Seattle is coming off a 28-10 win at Carolina on Sunday, while San Francisco outlasted Chicago 42-38.
 The Seahawks (13-3), who lead the NFC West, have won six in a row.
 The 49ers (12-4), who are second in the division, have also won six straight and are 9-2 within the conference.

 Kickoff from Levi's Stadium in Santa Clara, Calif., is set for 8 p.m.
 ET.
 The Seahawks lead the all-time series 31-24, but San Francisco has won seven of the past eight meetings.
-The Seahawks are 1.5-point favorites in the latest Seahawks vs. 49ers odds, while the over/under for total points scored is 48.5 via SportsLine consensus.
+Seattle is the 1.5-point favorite in the latest 49ers vs. Seahawks odds, while the over/under for total points scored is 48 via SportsLine consensus.
 Before making any Seahawks vs. 49ers picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 18 on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.